A fifth of people unaware of how to reduce their risk of dementia

 - Use it or lose it – scientists believe that frequently challenging your brain with new things is the key, for example taking up a new hobby, learning a language or even walking an unfamiliar route.

 Dr Clare Walton from Alzheimer's Society said:

 'We know that what is good for your heart is good for your head and there are simple things you can start doing now to reduce your risk of developing dementia.
-Regular exercise is a good place to start as well as avoiding smoking and eating a Mediterranean diet.
+Regular exercise is a good place to start as well as eating a Mediterranean diet and avoiding smoking.

 'It is never too early to start making healthier choices that could help your memory - whether that's hitting the gym or just walking instead of catching the bus, it all helps.'

 Memory Walks take place around the UK throughout the autumn to raise money for people affected by dementia and their carers.
 It is a day to walk, share and celebrate someone special and everyone walks with one common goal: to defeat dementia.
 From shorter walks no longer than a mile to walks as far as 10k, there is something on offer for everyone.